-Carly Bonwell, CC ’20 (EV) when not partaking in Greenland ice, examined stream metabolism and DOM bioavailability in streams draining burned and unburned landscapes.
-She examined connectivity of the terrestrial and aquatic ecosystems via the use of stable isotopes.
+Carly Bonwell, CC ’20 (EV) examined stream metabolism and DOM bioavailability in streams draining burned and unburned landscapes.
+Carly is currently working with Mountain Studies Institute, applying her science prowess.

 Cheristy Jones, CC ’20 (EV) characterized the microbiome (w/ Mike Wilkins, CSU) along with the bioavailability of SOM across hillslope soils in burned and unburned landscapes.
-She linked microbial community differences, isotopic shifts, and SOM bioavailability to landscape history in her thesis.
+Cherry is starting a PhD program with Ruth Varner at the University of New Hampshire in Fall 2021.

-Marguerite Spaethling, CC ’20 (EV) worked to understand the role of changing climate on forest recovery following severe fire across Colorado (with collaborator Kyle Whittinghill at Univ of Pittsburgh) using remotely sensed data.
+Marguerite Spaethling, CC ’20 (EV) worked to understand the role of changing climate on forest recovery following severe fire across Colorado (w/ Kyle Whittinghill at Univ of Pittsburgh) using remotely sensed data.

 Fiona Cerf, CC ’18 (EV).
 Fiona worked to better understand how atmospheric N deposition to alpine ecosystems is changing over time.